WeblateOrg/weblate/docs/admin/config.rst

    This setting affects built-in authentication by e-mail address or through the Python Social Auth.
-If using third-party authentication methods such as :ref:`ldap-auth`, it just hides the registration form, but new users might still be able to log in and create accounts.
+If using third-party authentication methods such as :ref:`ldap-auth`, it just hides the registration form, but new users might still be able to sign in and create accounts.

 .. setting:: SENTRY_DSN